ChrisWhealy/DistributedSystemNotes/Lecture 9.md

 #### Processes Don't Crash

-The Chandy-Lamport algorithm not robust against processes crashing whilst the snapshot is being taken.
+The Chandy-Lamport algorithm is not robust against processes crashing whilst the snapshot is being taken.
 If this were to happen, at best the snapshot would be incomplete; but to obtain a full snapshot, you would have to start the snapshot process over again.

 ### The Chandy-Lamport Algorithm is Guaranteed to Terminate